perlarenee/wl-video-short/README.md

   - Example: #333333
 - **crop_direction:** [STR] Angle the image and video should crop
   - Example: center
   - Options: top/center/bottom
-- **video_overlay:** [STR] Text or HTML content to be centered vertically and horizontally over the video
-  - Example: Some content
-- **click_label:** [STR] Text or HTML content to be centered vertically and horizontally over the placeholder image and used for the click event
+- **click_label:** [STR] Text to be centered vertically and horizontally over the placeholder image and used for the click event
   - Example: Click here
 - **autoplay:** [BOOL] Set the video to load without a click event
   - Example: true